Varun Saranga

 Varun Saranga is a Canadian actor and filmmaker, most noted for his regular role as Jeremy Chetri in the television series Wynonna Earp.

+Career

-He began his career as a child actor, most notably with a regular role as Indie's older brother A.J. in the teen sitcom How to Be Indie.
+Saranga began his career as a child actor playing Indie's older brother A.J. in the teen sitcom How to Be Indie.
 In 2014 he had a supporting role in the television miniseries The Best Laid Plans.

 In 2017, he appeared in the horror television film Neverknock as the love interest of Kiana Madeira's lead character.
 In 2019 he joined the cast of Burden of Truth in a regular role in the second season as Noah Achari.

-In 2023, he had a recurring role as Alvin Canada in the television sitcom Shelved and was also the lead of the new holiday romantic comedy series on The Roku Channel called The Holiday Shift.
+In 2023, he had a recurring role as Alvin Canada in the television sitcom Shelved and was also the lead of the holiday romantic comedy series on The Roku Channel called The Holiday Shift.

+In 2026, he appeared in the horror film Ready or Not 2: Here I Come, playing Madhu Rajan, with critics praising his performance for "some truly terrific timing, lightening up even some of the most violent sequences."

 He is an alumnus of the Actors Conservatory program at the Canadian Film Centre, and has also directed a number of short films.